webforj/webforj-documentation/docs/components/list-components/choice-box.md

 The `ChoiceBox` component has methods that allow manipulation of the dropdown dimensions.
 The **maximum height** and **minimum width** of the dropdown can be set using the `setOpenHeight()` and `setOpenWidth()` methods, respectively.

 :::tip
-Passing a `String` value to either of these methods will allow for any valid CSS styling property to be applied, such as pixels, viewport dimensions, or other valid rules.
+Passing a `String` value to either of these methods will allow for [any valid CSS unit](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units) to be applied, such as pixels, viewport dimensions, or other valid rules.
 Passing an `int` will set the value passed in pixels.
 :::

 ## Events